LUCHER4321/chrono-phylo-tree/README.md

 ### Updates

+**1.0.5**

+- PhTree's lines' width can depend or not on the species' duration
+- It's possible to know the steps until a species
+- It's possible to count the maximum steps until the last descendant of a species

+**1.0.2**

 - The duration of the species must be greater than 0
 - Menu doesn't close when a function throws error